RevolutionRigs/pyrevive/README.md

 ## Revive Hardware Restarter API Library
 This Python package is meant for interfacing with the Revive Hardware Restarter HTTP API.
 Revive is a hardware restarter and monitor for cryptocurrency mining rigs.

-You can find out more and buy one here: https://revolutionrigs.com/revive
+You can find out more and buy one [here](https://revolutionrigs.com/revive)

 If you find this library helpful, donations are greatly appreciated: